rsmith-nl/calculix-build-pastix/README.md

 the PaStiX solver library.

 My computers do not have an NVIDIA graphics cards.
 Basically because NVIDIA doesn't support them on FreeBSD.
+So I needed to build PaStiX without CUDA.
 This process turned out to be somewhat complicated, that is why I'm documenting it here.